renzabergos/ecommerce-linear-regression/README.md

-# ECommerce Project Using Linear Regression
+# Answering Business Questions Using Linear Regression

 Data exploration and application of Linear Regression ML algorithm (using Scikit-Learn) for a fake ECommerce dataset.
+The problem is whether the New York ECommerce company should focus their efforts on their mobile app or their website.

 A machine learning application exercise from Jose Portilla's course, **Python for Data Science and Machine Learning Bootcamp**.